saikat-kolkata/api-text-analysis/README.md

 ## Description

 This project provides a web API service built with FastAPI that performs text analysis operations.
 The service exposes endpoints that allow users to analyze text through HTTP requests.
 Three features have been implemented -
-* Summarise the input text.
+* Summarize the input text.
 * Extract keywords or named entities.
 * Provide sentiment analysis.